deepskies/DomainAdaptiveMVEforLensModeling/.github/README.md

 * __Option A: Generate the Dataset__
     * Navigate to `src/sim/notebooks/`.
-    * Generate a source/target data pair in the `src/data/` directory by running `gen_sim.py` on `src/sim/config/source_config.yaml` and `target_config.yaml`:
+    * Generate a source/target data pair in the `src/data/` directory by running `gen_sim.py` on the yaml files (`src/sim/config/source_config.yaml` and `src/sim/config/target_config.yaml` for source and target, respectively):
-        * > gen_sim.py src/sim/config/source_config.yaml target_config.yaml
+        * > gen_sim.py src/sim/config/source_config.yaml src/sim/config/target_config.yaml

 * __Option B: Download the Dataset__
-    * Zip files of the dataset are available at https://zenodo.org/records/13647416.
+    * Zip files of the dataset are available through (zenodo)[https://zenodo.org/records/13647416].
     * The source and target data downloaded should be added to the `src/data/` directory.
         * Move or copy the directories `mb_paper_source_final` and `mb_paper_target_final` into the `src/data/` directory.